 Horizon’s impressive list of “firsts” continued to grow as it moved into the new millennium, including:

 Offering the first adjustable rate mortgage in 1982

 One of the first 100 banks in the nation to offer a bi-weekly mortgage plan in 1987

 The first bank in the nation to initiate an employee ownership program in 1985

 Horizon Bank: Facing the future from a firm foundation

 Today Horizon Bank is a dynamic company rooted in a proud tradition.
-The bank continues to grow and prosper, and expand its footprint in northern and central Indiana, as well as southwest Michigan.
+The bank continues to grow and prosper, and expand its footprintserving northern and central Indiana, and southern, central and the Great Lakes Bay regions of Michigan. .
 It continues to be a strong organization of local people making local decisions, and providing sensible financial advice.

 Horizon’s experienced team of banking, investment, trust and mortgage experts is ready to guide our customers through a complete range of financial services — everything you need to help make sound financial decisions that can help your family find prosperity and security.